-Project Goals for FY 2019: Enter a description of the State's performance goals.
+Projected Goals for FY 2020 - 2022: Enter a description of the State's performance goals.

 The goal for Indiana is to always maintain a catch rate of 100%.
 With that being said, unfortunately we need to be more practical.
-With having new inspectors and at times with technology not working in our favor, reaching a goal of 100% has be very difficult to achieve.
-If we continue to educate our inspectors to look for these OOS carriers at roadside, I believe that we can achieve a goal of at least 85%.
+With adding new inspectors and at times with technology not working in our favor, reaching a goal of 100% has be very difficult to achieve.
+If we continue to educate our inspectors to look for these OOS carriers at roadside, I believe for FFY 2020, 2021 and 2022 that we can achieve a goal of at least 85%.

-Program Activities: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
+Program Activities for FY 2020 - 2022: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
 Include how you will conduct quality assurance oversight to ensure that inspectors are effectively identifying OOS carriers and preventing them from operating.